 [top]Recreational Use of Kratom

-Though Kratom is not a well known substance outside South-East Asia; it has been sold for its narcotic effects around the world, mainly via internet vendors.
-By affecting the Delta opioid
+In recent years Kratom has become much better known outside South-East Asia; it has been sold for its narcotic effects around the world, mainly via internet vendors.
+By affecting the Mu and Delta opioid

 receptors much like opiates do, Kratom provides a calm and relaxing euphoria

 mirroring that of opiates.
-Kratom appears to affect the brain in much the same way opiates do, but yet it does not cause the retched dependence caused by regular opiate use.
-A tolerance is built, however, requiring more material to achieve the same effects.
-It is recommended that users do not use Kratom more than twice a week, so a tolerance is not built.
+Kratom appears to affect the brain in the same way typical opiates do.
+However, it contains over 25 different alkaloids that have different effects, including stimulant properties.
+Tolerance develops, requiring more material to achieve the same effects.
+It is recommended that users do not use Kratom more than twice a week, to minimize the development of tolerance.
 Cross-tolerance has also been noted.
 This means that a user can consume Kratom and build a tolerance for both Kratom and opiates.
 This could pose a problem for doctors prescribing pain medication to someone after regular Kratom use.

 [top]Medicinal Use of Kratom

-, but it does not cause significant dependence, making it potentially useful in treating minor to moderate pain.
+, though it is still potentially useful in treating minor to moderate pain.
 Generally there is a high amount of mitragynine in the Kratom plant, making it practical to extract.
 7-hydrohydroxymitragynine has been shown to have much stronger analgesic effects than , but it is less abundant in the Kratom plant.
 It might not be practical to extract this alkaloid

 from the Kratom plant, but if mitragynine can be converted into 7-hydrohydroxymitragynine, it might emerge as a replacement for modern medication.